Doc’s Vita

 WORK EXPERIENCE:

-Independent private psychological practice since November 1978 until present with tasks including psychotherapy, behavioral education, and forensic work.
-Excluding time spent as contract psychologist/IBHC for US Navy in Okinawa Japan (as noted below).
+Independent private psychological practice from November 1978 until December 31, 2022 (retirement date), with tasks including psychotherapy, behavioral education, and forensic work.
+Excluding time spent as contract psychologist/IBHC for US Navy in Okinawa, Japan (as noted below).

-January 2019 to present (August 2021), Continued private practice in forensic psychology.
+January 2019 to present.
+Continued private practice in forensic psychology until retirement on December 31, 2022.

 July 2018 to January 2019, Contract with California Department of Corrections and Rehabilitation (CDCR).
 Stockton, CA California Health Care Facility (CHCF).